jeremyh/ard-pipeline/README.md

     just test

+### Dependencies

+You can either create your own local Python environment, or use the provided [Dockerfile](Dockerfile).

-Alternatively, fetch a dev build from Dockerhub:
+Builds are also available from Dockerhub:

     docker pull --platform linux/amd64 geoscienceaustralia/ard-pipeline:dev

-### Dependencies

-You can either create your own environment, or use the provided [Dockerfile](Dockerfile).

-If building your own environment, miniconda is recommended due to the large number of native dependencies.
+If building your own environment, Miniconda is recommended due to the large number of native dependencies.

-A script is provided to build conda with needed dependencies:
+A script is provided to build Conda with dependencies:

 ```
     # Create environment in ~/conda directory